 On the other hand, I know drummers that play heavier genres of music that require maximum volume and energy from the player.
 This is achieved with very heavy sticks with the butt often being used to hit the drumhead.
 The energy of the music comes largely from the musicians and their performance so it’s important to use the energy correctly – a big stick with a big throw gives the desired effect.

 When it comes to a stick’s durability, the size of the stick can often be a factor in stick sturdiness, however, this is not wholly the case.
 The biggest contributing factor to a stick breaking is a player’s technique.
 To grip a stick too hard at the point of impact won’t allow the shock waves to disperse through the stick during its natural rebound, or through the head itself.

 That causes the stick to split, regardless of the size.
 Giving the stick a little freedom of movement within the hand will both impact your sound and stick’s life.

 5. Drumstick Anatomy

 Finally, as well as a stick’s general weight, how do we choose between the many varying aesthetics of a stick?
 We see many variations in the shape of a stick’s tip along with the width of the shoulder and a slight varying length.

 Most of these qualities attribute to the points made above, but these nuances can be a contributing factor in your choice.
-Below is a brief breakdown of the main variables, which are also covered in a previous article on the Dawsons blog.
+Below is a brief breakdown of the main variables.

 - Barrel Tip – again, shaped like its name with a fat sound due to the amount of surface area that makes contact with the drums and cymbals.